SwedbankPay/developer.swedbankpay.com/payments/index.md

 #### Getting started
-When implementing Hosted view, you need to locate the operation that is returned from your [API request][technical-reference], which contains the URL of the JavaScript that you need to embed on your Front End side.
+When implementing Hosted view, you need to locate the operation that is returned from your API request, which contains the URL of the JavaScript that you need to embed on your Front End side.
 This will load the payment page on a subset of your own webpage.

 The properties of the operation containing the script URL should be similar to